-Action Contact Submitting Claims through clearinghouses Wellcare Payer ID number for all clearinghouses Medical - 68069 Behavioral Health - 68068 We use Availity as our primary clearinghouse, which provides us with an extensive network of connectivity.
+Action Contact Submitting Claims through Clearinghouses: • Wellcare Payer ID for all clearinghouses is 68069.
+We use Availity as our primary clearinghouse, which provides us with an extensive network of connectivity.
 You are free to use whatever clearinghouse you currently do as Availity maintains active connections with a large number of clearinghouses.
 General EDI Questions: Contact EDI Support at 1-800-225-2573 Ext.
 6075525 or via e-mail at EDIBA@Centene.com Claims Transmission Report Questions: Contact your clearinghouse technical support area.
 Claim Transmission Questions (Has my claim been received or rejected?): Contact EDI Support at 1-800-225-2573 Ext.
 6075525 or via e-mail at EDIBA@Centene.com Remittance Advice Questions: Contact Provider Services or the Secure Provider Portal.
 Provider Payee, UPIN, Tax ID, Payment Address Changes: Notify Provider Service in writing (W9).